Last Updated: 17th June 2021

 6. Who will have access to my data?

-We use a carefully selected web agency to develop our web sites.
+We use a web agency to develop our web sites.
 This agency has access to the servers which hold the data so that they can maintain the servers - this also gives this agency access to the data.
 Our contracts with this agency ensures that they treat all of our members' data in strictest confidence.

 Some technical tasks, such as configuring and securing our servers, require specialist expertise.
 We use specialist UK-based contractors to provide these services.
 These contractors are carefully vetted.
 All contractors must sign non-disclosure agreements which include a requirement that they keep all BAFTA's data confidential.

 Your name and profile picture (if you have provided one) will be visible to other BAFTA members through the “Member Directory” section of the BAFTA website members’ area.
 This will also show your career summary and social media links if you have provided this.
-Your email address, phone number and mobile phone number can shown or withheld in the member directory as you wish by choosing the appropriate options in the “Your account settings -> Privacy settings” section of the members area of the website.
+Your email address, phone number and mobile phone number can be shown or withheld in the member directory as you wish by choosing the appropriate options in the “Your account settings -> Privacy settings” section of the members area of the website.

 We publish a publicly available register of all current members on our website here: